 Location: 825 Forest Park Drive, Noblesville

 Hop aboard the Nickel Plate Express for an exciting train ride adventure.
-The Nickel Plate Express hosts themed train ride excursions all year long.
-A few kid favorites include Ice Cream Express, The Wizard Express, and the most popular of all, Reindeer Ride Express.
+The Nickel Plate Express hosts themed train rides all year.
+Kid favorites include the Ice Cream Express, The Wizard Express, and the most popular of all, the Reindeer Ride Express.

-Insider Tip: Book your tickets early—theme rides like the Wizard Express and Reindeer Express sell out fast.
-Arrive early for photos with costumed characters before you board!
+Insider Tip: Book your tickets early, since theme rides like the Wizard Express and Reindeer Express sell out fast.
+Arrive early for photos with costumed characters before you board.

 Upcoming schedule: nickelplateexpress.com/